Emory University Student Programs

-Thanks to the generosity of the Andrew W. Mellon Foundation, the Carlos Museum offers two paid summer internships for Emory University students.
-The internship is open to graduate and undergraduate students with strong interest in and aptitude for museum work may gain experience during the summer term to augment their academic program.
-This summer, two interns will be selected by a committee of Museum staff and faculty advisors.
-The internships are ten weeks in length, forty hours per week, and students are paid a stipend of $5,000.
+Thanks to the generosity of the Andrew W. Mellon Foundation, the Michael C. Carlos Museum offers paid summer internships for Emory University students.
+The internship is open to graduate and undergraduate students.
+Interns are selected by a committee of Museum staff and faculty advisors.
+The internships are ten weeks in length, and students are paid a stipend of $5,000.
 This summer’s internships begin on May 21, though some flexibility in scheduling is possible.
 Deadline for applying for the Mellon Internship is February 16, 2018.

 The Carlos Museum also offers unpaid internships, often for credit, and other opportunities for working and learning in a museum environment for Emory students.
 For more information about internships, contact Elizabeth Hornor by phone at 404-727-6118, or by email at email@example.com.